andrew-wilkes/password-manager/README.md

 The AES encryption algorithm will be used in two stages to encrypt the saved data.
 See the [Docs](#docs) for more info.

-A SHA256 hash of the combined password and salt is used to form the key.
+A SHA256 hash of the combined hashed password and salt is used to form the key.

 The encrypted database is saved along with an IV vector.

-The integrity of the decoded data will be checked by the presence of a hash in the decoded data that matches one computed from the password and salt value.
+The integrity of the decoded data will be checked by the presence of a prefixed hash in the decoded data that equals a hash of the database data.

 ## Features